 Country Fried Squash

-This Country Fried Squash recipe is one of our favorite comfort foods and cherished, staple recipe in our kitchen.
-When squash is in season or anytime we can find the Lebanese Squash in the produce department you will find us in the kitchen making this recipe.
-Having it as a snack or as a side dish, it just doesn’t matter.
-We simply love this Country Fried Squash recipe that we can appreciate and enjoy all season long.
+This Country Fried Squash recipe is one of our favorite comfort foods and a cherished staple in our kitchen.
+Not only is it crispy and flavorful, but it’s also incredibly simple to make.
+Whenever squash is in season—or anytime we can find Lebanese squash in the produce department—you’ll find us in the kitchen frying up a fresh batch.
+Moreover, this dish is versatile, making it perfect as a snack, appetizer, or side dish for any meal.

 Country Fried Squash | FoodForYourGood.com #country_fried_squashCountry Fried Squash